avazqueznj/InspectionBrickWeb1/replit.md

 - **NO complex test scripts** - Keep testing simple and manual
 - **Simple solutions preferred** - Avoid over-engineering with unnecessary libraries
 - **NO caching** - All data fetched fresh from database (React Query: staleTime: 0, gcTime: 0)
+- **Analytics dashboards exception** - Analytics queries use 5-minute staleTime for performance
 - **Print reports:** Server-rendered HTML in new browser tabs for optimal print formatting

 ## System Architecture